SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI(LLM ref)/Glossary.md

 ﻿### Glossary
+- **aspect:** A set of tools available for a band, some of which are considered illegitimate until proven otherwise.
 - **bulletin board:** a target for a promotional action
 - **Circle, The:** A reference to both the group of players consisting of non-Pariahs, and the resources provided for the Circle (Keeper controlled).
 The Circle has a tremendous weight on what is considered to be True.
 - **clandestine actions:** Agent actions which bring notoriety to a player and/or the scene.